bnelson777/id.ly/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Please note that this app is currently in development, so not all features have been fully implemented.
+These instructions will get you a copy of the project up and running on your local machine.
+This app has not been released to either the Apple App Store or Google Play so at this time can only be run in development mode.

 ### Installing

 Clone a copy of the repository into your local machine.
+Run `npm install` to install the node.js packages.

 ## Running the app

-### `npm start`

-Runs the app in development mode.

-Open it in the [Expo app](https://expo.io) on your phone to view it.
-It will reload if you save edits to your files, and you will see build errors and logs in the terminal.
+For best results for permormance and testing, apps should be launched from either Android Studio or Xcode.
+However, simulators may also be used.

 Sometimes you may need to reset or clear the React Native packager's cache.
 To do so, you can pass the `--reset-cache` flag to the start script: